petyosi/react-virtuoso-site/src/content/grouped-virtuoso-api.md

 Works just like the `endReached` callback of the flat component.

+### `itemsRendered?: (items: Array<{ transposedIndex: number, type: 'item', groupIndex: number } | { type: 'group', groupIndex: number }>) => void`

+Optional.
+The callback is called with the new set of items each time the list items are redendered due to scrolling.

+The list contains both `type: "item"` and `type:"group"` records for regular and group items.

 ### `scrollingStateChange?: (isScrolling: boolean) => void`

 Works just like the `scrollingStateChange` callback of the flat component.